Is agile at odds with documentation? Not at all. But some say it is.

-Since documentation is produced as a lasting record for your product, it’s easy to get caught up in making it perfect.
+Since documentation produced as a lasting record for your product, it may get caught up in making it perfect.

 Using agile methodologies, produce just enough documentation that will get you to market as quickly as possible.
 Don’t aim to comprehensively document every feature or possible use case of your product.